 Okonjima Luxury Bush Camp

-West of the Waterberg Plateau, nestled among ancient sandstone outcrops within the Omboroko Mountains, lies Okonjima – “Place of the Baboons.”
-Okonjima is also home to the AfriCat Foundation, dedicated to conservation of Namibia’s big carnivores, especially cheetahs and leopards.
-Within the Okonjima complex, the Luxury Bush Camp is situated at the edge of a vast wilderness area, two miles from the main camp, for the ultimate in seclusion and proximity only to nature.
-The camp adjoins the reserve in which AfriCat releases large carnivores to hone their hunting skills away from conflicts with local livestock.
+West of the Waterberg Plateau, situated among ancient sandstone outcrops within the Omboroko Mountains, lies Okonjima—"place of the baboons.”
+The private Okonjima Nature Reserve is home to the AfriCat Foundation, dedicated to the conservation of Namibia’s big carnivores, especially cheetahs and leopards.
+Injured or orphaned animals are rehabilitated on the wilderness reserve, honing their hunting skills away from conflicts with local livestock.
+Within the Okonjima complex and adjoining the reserve, Okonjima Luxury Bush Camp lies two miles from the main camp, for the ultimate in seclusion and proximity to nature.

-Despite the wild setting, the camp’s deluxe accommodations redefine any preconceived notion of ‘roughing it.’
+Despite the wild setting, the camp’s deluxe accommodations belie any preconceived notion of "roughing it."
 Eight individual chalets and one ultra-luxury suite are situated approximately 100 yards apart from one another for complete privacy.
-Combining earthy ochre walls, khaki canvas and African-style furniture and art beneath a traditional thatched roof, each chalet holds a host of amenities.
-All have one queen and one 3/4-bed, en suite bathroom facilities including toilets and hot-water showers, a mini-bar, private safe for valuables, kettle for early morning tea or coffee, and a telephone.
+Combining earthy ochre walls, khaki canvas, deluxe African-style furniture and original art pieces beneath a traditional thatched roof, each chalet holds a host of amenities.
+All have one queen and one 3/4-bed, en suite bathroom facilities including toilets and hot-water showers, a mini bar, private safe for valuables, kettle for early morning tea or coffee, and a telephone.
 The front canvas panel of each chalet can be rolled up to unveil a 180-degree bushveld view, as well as an individual birdbath in front of each unit that draws birds and small mammals for up-close observation.

 The public areas include a spacious camelthorn-shaped